hyperledger/aries-rfcs/features/0019-encryption-envelope/README.md

 ## Example Scenario

-The example of Alice and Bob's [sovereign domains](https://docs.google.com/document/d/1gfIz5TT0cNp2kxGMLFXr19x1uoZsruUe_0glHst2fZ8/edit#heading=h.pufsrf9ucjvv) is used for illustrative purposes in defining this HIPE.
+The example of Alice and Bob's [sovereign domains](https://docs.google.com/document/d/1gfIz5TT0cNp2kxGMLFXr19x1uoZsruUe_0glHst2fZ8/edit#heading=h.pufsrf9ucjvv) is used for illustrative purposes in defining this RFC.

 ![Example Domains: Alice and Bob](domains.jpg)